Thursday, November 22, 2018

 • Final negotiation and buying selection based on the results of the inspection

-Post-Purchase inspection occurs prior to or at goods reception (especially if Pre-Purchase has not been done prior to buying/receiving goods) to check/verify
+Post-purchase inspection occurs before or at goods reception (especially if Pre-Purchase Inspection has not been done before buying or receiving goods) to verify the goods.

 • Detailed inspection of the capsule, cork, level, label(s), bottle, color, and sediments, based on the vintage and facts/knowledge about the wine

-• Incident report if seepage, leakage and/or if the bottle and label conditions do not correspond to the descriptions stated in the catalog or via email, and/or the pictures seen prior to receiving and physically inspecting the goods
+• Incident report if seepage, leakage, and/or if the bottle and label conditions do not correspond to the descriptions stated in the catalog or via email, and/or the pictures seen before receiving and physically inspecting the goods

 LeDomduVin a.k.a.
 Dominique Noel doing a casual inspection of a bottle of Petrus 1969 - ©LeDomduVin 2018